Joni Mitchell Fast Facts

 February 15, 2016 - Wins the Grammy for Best Album Notes, for "Love Has Many Faces: A Quartet, A Ballet, Waiting to Be Danced."

-August 20, 2016 - Attends a Chick Corea concert in Los Angeles; it's the first time she has been spotted in public since the aneurysm.
+August 20, 2016 - Attends a Chick Corea concert in Los Angeles; it's the first time she has been spotted in public since her brain aneurysm.

+October 10, 2017 - David Yaffe's biography "Reckless Daughter: A Portrait of Joni Mitchell," is released in Canada, and in the United States, one week later.
+The book draws on in-person interviews with Mitchell, as well as friends from her childhood and famous peers that inspired many of her most famous songs.